 In October 2020, NAFSA entered into a lease agreement for new office space with an effective date of March 12, 2021.
 The lease has an expiration date of July 31, 2033 and includes an early termination option effective March 1, 2030, exercisable at the option of NAFSA and subject to a termination payment when exercised.
 The lease also contains one five-year renewal option.
 Beginning March 12, 2021, the lease requires monthly base rent payments of \$81,715 escalating at 2.5% per year with an abatement of rent payments for the first 24 months of the lease term.
 The lease also requires NAFSA to pay a prorated share of the building's annual operating expenses and real estate taxes in excess of established base amounts.
 The lease provided a tenant improvement allowance of \$2,493,000 and funds not utilized for tenant improvements were eligible for conversion to additional rent abatement.
 In 2021, NAFSA converted \$445,739 of unused tenant improvement funds into rent abatement through July 2023 with partial coverage into August 2023.
-As of December 31, 2021, NAFSA reported \$1,914,143 as deferred lease incentives on the statement of financial position (prior to the adoption of Topic 842).
-Rent expense, including NAFSA's prorated share of the annual operating expenses and real estate taxes, totaled \$781,984 and \$622,390, for 2022 and 2021, respectively.
+Lease expense, including NAFSA's prorated share of the annual operating expenses and real estate taxes, totaled \$814,008 and \$781,984, for 2023 and 2022, respectively, and is included in occupancy expenses on the accompanying statements of activities.
 Additionally, in accordance with the lease agreement, in lieu of a security deposit, NAFSA established an irrevocable standby letter of credit in favor of the landlord in the amount of \$163,430.